Previous Up Next

 Nevertheless, it came up in my class recently when we looked at data from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS), specifically the self-reported heights of adult American men and women.
 The dataset includes responses from 154407 men and 254722 women.
 Here’s what we found:

-• For men the standard deviation is 7.7 cm; for women is it 7.3 cm.
+- For men the standard deviation is 7.7 cm; for women it is 7.3 cm.
 So in absolute terms, men’s heights are more variable.

-• But to compare variability between groups, it is more meaningful to use the coefficient of variation (CV), which is the standard deviation divided by the mean.
+- But to compare variability between groups, it is more meaningful to use the coefficient of variation (CV), which is the standard deviation divided by the mean.
 It is a dimensionless measure of variability relative to scale.
 For men CV is 0.0433; for women it is 0.0444.

 I will proceed in a few steps:

-1. We’ll start with the simplest implementation, but it only works for datasets smaller than 1000 values.
+- We’ll start with the simplest implementation, but it only works for datasets smaller than 1000 values.

-2. By computing probabilities under a log transform, we can scale up to the full size of the dataset, but the computation gets slow.
+- By computing probabilities under a log transform, we can scale up to the full size of the dataset, but the computation gets slow.

-3. Finally, we speed things up substantially with Approximate Bayesian Computation, also known as ABC.
+- Finally, we speed things up substantially with Approximate Bayesian Computation, also known as ABC.

 You can download the code in this chapter from http://thinkbayes.com/variability.py.
+For more information see Section 0.3.

 10.2 Mean and standard deviation

 In Chapter 9 we estimated two parameters simultaneously using a joint distribution.
-In this chapter we use the same method to estimate the parameters of a normal distribution: the mean, mu, and the standard deviation, sigma.
+In this chapter we use the same method to estimate the parameters of a Gaussian distribution: the mean, mu, and the standard deviation, sigma.

 class Height(thinkbayes.Suite, thinkbayes.Joint):